dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/redshift-configs.md

 );

 ```
-This results in the error:
+This query results in the error:

 ```bash